nfugal/natefugal.tech-website/src/posts/invictus.md

 I am the master of my fate; <br />
 I am the captain of my soul. <br />_

-_Invictus_ embodies something that I belive in.
+_Invictus_ embodies something that I believe in.
 I believe in getting back up.
 There it is.
 For whatever it is worth.

 <br />